Start: León Finish: Santiago de Compostela

 Located in the old town of León, in the very heart of one of the most outstanding Romanesque complexes in the whole peninsula.
 The Hotel Real Colegiata de San Isidoro; a perfect place to start the St. James Way, offering its guests an experience difficult to forget.

 A Hotel located strategically in the heart of Astorga, in front of the cathedral.
 This monumental building was transformed into a hotel trying to maintain its unique and historical architecture, adding all the services and comfort of a modern accommodation.
-It has a large 19th century style garden, a library, a playoom, several lounges and two living rooms that preserve all the refined and aristocratic atmosphere from the time it was built.
+It has a large 19th century style garden, a library, a playoom and several lounges.

 This Hostel located in Molinaseca was recently renovated.
 The building used to be called “La Casona de Don Pelegrín”, and the legend says that the Queen Urraca slept in the building when she travelled to Galicia.